indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 ### 2.2 Push Quality Closer To The Source

-It seems counterintuitive, but adding more inspection steps and approval processes increases the likelihood of failures.
+It seems counterintuitive, but adding more inspection steps and approval processes increase the likelihood of failures.
 Surely, having more eyes on the problem should produce better results, right?
 That might be true if everybody is fully informed of the work at hand.
 But as we start to push decision-making further from where the work is performed, the effectiveness of approval processes decreases.